 When we know what you want, our buyers go out and use member funds to buy the personal alarms from a variety of suppliers, then bring them in as-is.
 This means we get what you'd get, so we can be sure the results are what you'll find, and not 'tweaked' any way.

 Reception and tracking

 Our testers undertake several extensive journeys to track each of the devices, testing their mobile network reception, GPS accessibility, and battery life to find which ones perform the best.
 We test reception in a number of areas, including a shopping centre, a house and a black-spot area.

 We make calls to the device (if supported), and send an SOS from the device.
 We also conduct two longer multiple-stop journeys to see whether the GPS tracking functionality is effective throughout busy areas of suburbia.

 Ease of use

-The overall score is a combination of the reception and tracking performance and ease of use, weighted as follows:
+The CHOICE Expert Rating is a combination of the reception and tracking performance and ease of use, weighted as follows:

 Voice calling and geofencing assessments do not contribute to this rating.

 Personal alarms are often targeted at individuals with people under their care who may have a reduced capacity for independent living.
 As one organisation that tests these products, we feel we have a duty to inform you of which products reasonably meet their claims, and which do not.
 However, we will no longer recommend any personal alarms.